miércoles, 28 de enero de 2009

 Luxor Temple was beautiful too, but smaller than Karnak Temple.
 See the post below for Karnak Temple since we went to that one first.
 Here we are in front of Luxor Temple:

 This is the line of sphinxes with lion heads that leads to Karnak Temple.
 The sphinxes at Karnak Temple have ram heads.
+Ms. Newman and I standing in a HUGE archway!

 The Christians from the time of the persecution of Nero (4th century AD) came to the temples to hide.
 They painted this on one of the walls of the temple.